Maxim Jakubowski: Novels

-His novels include It's You that I Want to Kiss, Because She Thought She Loved Me, The State of Montana, On Tenderness Express, Kiss Me Sadly, Confessions of a Romantic Pornographer and I Was Waiting for You.
-His short story collections are Life in the World of Women, Fools for Lust and the collaborative American Casanova.
+His novels include It's You that I Want to Kiss, Because She Thought She Loved Me, The State of Montana, On Tenderness Express, Kiss Me Sadly, Confessions of a Romantic Pornographer,I Was Waiting for You,' The Louisiana Republic', 'The Piper's Dance', 'Just a Girl With a Gun' and 'The Exopotamia Manuscript'.
+His short story collections include Life in the World of Women, Fools for Lust, 'Death Has Thousand Faces', 'The Coast of Nostalgia' (and the collaborative American Casanova).
 He is a regular broadcaster on British TV and radio and was voted the fourth Sexiest Writer of 2007 in a poll on the Crimespace website.
-Ekaterina and the Night were published in 2011 and combined crime with erotica, as does his latest novel 'The Louisiana Republic' (2018).
+Ekaterina and the Night were published in 2011 and combined crime with erotica, as does 'The Louisiana Republic' (2018).
+His latest novels are 'The Piper's Dance' (2021), a fantasy,'Just a Girl with a Gun' (2023), a noir thriller, 'The Exopotamia Manuscript' (2024) and 'Manhattan Death Ballad' (2025), a companion piece to 'Just A Girl with a Gun'.